Proxmox VE System Requirements: Minimum & Recommended Hardware (2026)

 • Core count matters more than clock speed.
 Each VM gets dedicated vCPUs.
 Plan 1–2 cores per lightweight VM, 4+ for heavy workloads (databases, transcoding).

 • Intel generally has better IOMMU grouping for PCI passthrough.
-AMD is fine for standard VM use.
+AMD is fine for standard VM use but may need the ACS override patch for some passthrough scenarios.

 RAM